MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-authenticator-app.md

 - Passkeys in Authenticator come at no more cost and travel with the user wherever they go.
 - Passkeys in Authenticator are device-bound which ensures the passkey doesn’t leave the device on which it was created.
 - Users stay up-to-date with latest passkey innovation based upon open WebAuthn standards.
-- Enterprises can layer other capabilities on top of authentication flows such as [FIPS 140 compliance](#fips-140-compliant-for-microsoft-entra-authentication).
+- Enterprises can layer other capabilities on top of authentication flows such as [Federal Information Processing Standards (FIPS) 140 compliance](#fips-140-compliant-for-microsoft-entra-authentication).

 ### Device-bound passkey